NLnetLabs/routinator/source/http-service.rst

    routinator server --http 192.0.2.13:8323 --http [2001:0DB8::13]:8323

-After fetching and verifying all RPKI data, paths are available for each :ref:`VRP output format <doc_routinator_output_formats>`.
+After fetching and verifying all RPKI data, paths are available for each :doc:`VRP output format <output-formats>`.
 For example, at the :command:`/csv` path you can fetch a list of all VRPs in CSV format.

 .. code-block:: text